gauravbhand1611/oms-documentation/documents/retail-operations/brokering/README.md

 A <mark style="color:orange;">**brokering run**</mark> is the highest level of organization in order routing and lets retailers control the routing frequency based on business needs.
 Each brokering run can have a different frequency, routing different batches of orders to meet varying fulfillment priorities.
 For example:

-* A brokering run scheduled **every 5 minutes** could prioritize high-priority orders, like same-day deliveries, to ensure fast routing and fulfillment.
+* A brokering run scheduled **every 5 minutes** could prioritize high-priority orders, like same-day deliveries for fast routing and fulfillment.
 * For standard delivery orders with medium priority, a separate brokering run can be set to run **every 6 hours,** aligning with less urgent timelines.

 <!---->